mayyamark/quiz-app/README.md

 # Intorduction
-We are very excited to show you our final Telerik Academy priject!
+We are very excited to show you our final Telerik Academy project!

 As part of our volunteering work to improve the quality of education in the country, we, **Nadya & Mayya** were tasked to implement an application that can be used to effectively create and carry out online quizzes.